 It’s the same process we have in place for emails.
 When you create a new Email Notification, the form builder automatically creates the table (with Q&A pairs) for you as well.

 This alone should suffice if you just want a plain PDF file containing your user’s submission data.
 However, if you plan to fully customize the design and layout of the PDF Document, knowing your way around the PDF Editor, especially how to add form fields with submission data, will be a good knowledge to acquire.
 And that’s the main topic of this tutorial.

-Found under the BASIC ELEMENTS > FORM ELEMENTS section of the PDF Editor, these three are always available for all forms.
+Found under the Basic Elements » Form Elements section of the PDF Editor, these three are always available for all forms.
 You can add them to your PDF Document either by dragging them into place or by clicking them.

-Next, let’s have a look at the actual FORM FIELDS.
+Next, let’s have a look at the actual form fields.

-NOTE: If your form doesn’t have any submission data yet, the PDF Editor will generate some dummy data for you.
+If your form doesn’t have any submission data yet, the PDF Editor will generate some dummy data for you.

 Now that you know how to add your form’s submission data to your PDF Document, it’s time to have a closer look at your customization options.

-Otherwise, if you want to design your answers separately, just make sure you untick the APPLY CHANGES TO ANSWERS checkbox and a new customization section for the ANSWERS will show up just underneath it.
+Otherwise, if you want to design your answers separately, just make sure you untick the Apply Changes to Answers checkbox and a new customization section for the answers will show up just underneath it.

-And if you want to customize each question/answer pair separately, you can.
+And if you want to customize each Q&A pair separately, you can.
 Each form field that you add will have its local scope of options that will ignore your global styling options.
 This means you can change the style of individual fields when needed.